SinfulGrailKnight/Fallen-Enchantress-LH-Mod-Merger/README.md

 # Fork disclaimer
-*I've forked it only to try messing with files, including making LLMs do the legwork for finding and fixing problems I encountered in the game.
-None fixed yet.*
+*I've forked it only to try messing with files, including making LLMs do the legwork for finding and fixing problems I encountered in the game.*

+- Paladin Plate Mail armor not being equipable is fixed (untested yet).

 Original description: